junxit/us-congress-bills-112/metadata.md

 - 2011-04-07 — Introduced in House
 - 2011-04-07 — Introduced in House
 - 2011-04-07 — Referred to the House Committee on the Judiciary.
+- 2011-04-11 — Referred to the Subcommittee on the Constitution.
+- 2011-07-27 — Subcommittee on the Constitution Discharged.
+- 2011-07-28 — Committee Consideration and Mark-up Session Held.
+- 2011-12-01 — Committee Consideration and Mark-up Session Held.
+- 2012-01-24 — Committee Consideration and Mark-up Session Held.
+- 2012-01-24 — Ordered to be Reported (Amended) by the Yeas and Nays: 23 - 5.
+- 2012-02-17 — Placed on the Union Calendar, Calendar No. 278.
+- 2012-02-17 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-401.
+- 2012-02-17 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-401.